maks-sh/scikit-uplift/docs/index.rst

 **scikit-uplift (sklift)** is a Python module for basic approaches of uplift modeling built on top of scikit-learn.

-Uplift prediction aims to estimate the causal impact of a treatment at the individual level.
+Uplift prediction aims to estimate the causal impact of treatment at the individual level.

-Read more about uplift modeling problem in :ref:`User Guide <user_guide>`, also articles in russian on habr.com: `Part 1 <https://habr.com/ru/company/ru_mts/blog/485980/>`__ and `Part 2 <https://habr.com/ru/company/ru_mts/blog/485976/>`__.
+Read more about the uplift modeling problem in :ref:`User Guide <user_guide>`, also articles in Russian on habr.com: `Part 1 <https://habr.com/ru/company/ru_mts/blog/485980/>`__ and `Part 2 <https://habr.com/ru/company/ru_mts/blog/485976/>`__.

 Features
 #########

-- Comfortable and intuitive style of modelling like scikit-learn;
+- Comfortable and intuitive style of modeling like scikit-learn;

 - Applying any estimator adheres to scikit-learn conventions;

 - All approaches can be used in sklearn.pipeline.
-See example of usage: |Open In Colab3|_;
+See the example of usage: |Open In Colab3|_;

 - Almost all implemented approaches solve both the problem of classification and regression;